checkbins/checkbin-compare-diffusion-models/README.md

-# Checkbin ✅🗑️ - Avatar Demo
+# Checkbin ✅🗑️ - Compare Models Demo

 This demo shows how to use Checkbin ✅🗑️ to evaluate the performance of different diffusion models against a list of prompts!